Gary Anderson (placekicker)

-Gary Allan Anderson (born 16 July 1959) is a South African former American football placekicker who played in the National Football League (NFL) for 23 seasons.
-The first South African to appear in an NFL regular season game, he spent the majority of his career with the Pittsburgh Steelers and is also known for his tenure with the Minnesota Vikings.
+Gary Allan Anderson (born 16 July 1959) is a South African former professional American football placekicker who played in the National Football League (NFL) for 23 seasons.
+The first South African to appear in an NFL regular season game, he spent the majority of his career with the Pittsburgh Steelers and is also known for his Minnesota Vikings tenure.
 Anderson earned four Pro Bowl and two first-team All-Pro honors after joining the league in 1982 and was named to the NFL's second All-Decade teams of the 1980s and 1990s, as well as the Steelers All-Time Team.
-He is one of 29 individuals to be selected to multiple All-Decade teams.

 With the Vikings in 1998, Anderson became the first NFL kicker to convert every field goal and extra point in the regular season.
-During the postseason, however, he missed a critical field goal in the 1998 NFC Championship Game, which is regarded as a primary factor for the Vikings' subsequent defeat.
+During the postseason, however, he missed a critical field goal in the 1998 NFC Championship Game, which is often attributed with the Vikings' defeat.
 Anderson continued his NFL career for six more seasons until retiring in 2004.
 He ranks third in games played (353), points scored (2,434), and field goals made (538) and is also the Steelers' all-time leading scorer at 1,343 points.

 Early life

 Gary Anderson was born in Parys, South Africa and grew up in Durban.
 His father, the Reverend Douglas Anderson, played professional soccer in England.
 His mother was South African.
 Shortly after Gary graduated from high school at Brettonwood High, Reverend Anderson left South Africa and moved his family to the United States.

-Gary Anderson had hoped to follow in his father's footsteps and become a professional soccer player in Europe.
-On his third day after immigrating to the United States, Gary Anderson had been given a few American footballs to kick.
+Anderson had hoped to follow in his father's footsteps and become a professional soccer player in Europe.
+On his third day after immigrating to the United States, he had been given a few American footballs to kick.
 He went to a local high school football field in Downingtown, Pennsylvania to see what kicking this type of ball was like.
-Gary Anderson grew up playing rugby and was drop-kicking them from the 50-yard line.
-A high school football coach and friend of Dick Vermeil watched Gary Anderson and arranged a tryout with the Philadelphia Eagles the next day.
-Gary Anderson was aged only 18, having just graduated high school, so at the tryout there were university scouts present, all four of whom offered scholarships to Gary Anderson on the spot.
+Anderson grew up playing rugby and was drop-kicking them from the 50-yard line.
+A high school football coach and friend of Dick Vermeil watched Anderson and arranged a tryout with the Philadelphia Eagles the next day.
+Anderson was aged only 18, having just graduated high school, so at the tryout there were university scouts present, all four of whom offered scholarships on the spot.
 Anderson chose Syracuse after they promised him that he would also be able to play on the school's soccer team.
 He played for the Syracuse soccer team in 1978 and 1979, scoring nineteen goals, before devoting himself to football his junior and senior seasons.